 - What equipment do you have for an emergency?
 This obviously includes avalanche and first aid gear, but what happens if someone snaps a pole a helicopter flight away from a repair?
-I had exactly that experience myself and luckily had a toothbrush and gaffer tape to bind it enough to keep going for the day before a sturdier fix back at the hut.
 Can you fix someone’s bindings or skins?
-Can you build a make-shift shelter with a tarp or space blankets?
+Can you build a shelter with a spare tent, tarp or bivy bag?
 Do you have enough warm layers to keep someone injured and the rest of the group alive overnight?
-Do you have enough food and water for a long delay (Minimum 24 hours)?
+Do you have enough food and water for a long delay (Minimum 24 hours) while waiting for a rescue?
 This needs to be the responsibility of the whole group so that you’re not relying on one person to have a good emergency kit.

-- Does everyone have a basic First Aid kit?
-At a minimum, everyone should have a triangular bandage (Slings, binding and bleeds), compression bandage (Sprains), non-stick dressing (Burns), disposable gloves (Bleeds), band aids or tape for blisters (A surefire trip killer).
+- Does everyone have a basic First Aid kit and know how to use it?
+At a minimum, everyone should have a triangular bandage (Slings, binding and bleeds), compression bandage (Sprains), non-stick dressing (Burns), disposable gloves (Bleeds), band aids or tape for blisters (A surefire trip killer) and a tactical tourniquet to stop major arterial bleeding.
 Anyone with pre-existing conditions (Asthma, diabetes) should have their own medications with them and have told everyone in the group what symptoms to keep an eye out for.

 - Does everyone have a paper map and compass?
 Your iPhone has probably already frozen and you might need multiple navigators if the group splits up for some reason.
 Note that no less than two people should ever be by themselves in this situation.

 - What communication devices do you have in the group?
 Even close to most ski resorts your mobile phones are likely to be useless, so a Personal Locator Beacon (Available for loan from many National Park stations) is essential in an emergency to call in a professional rescue.
-If you’re in Australia or NZ, your tax dollars have already paid for a rescue, so don’t be afraid to call one in if it’s necessary.
+If you’re in Australia or NZ, your tax dollars have already paid for a rescue, so don’t be afraid to call one in if it’s absolutely necessary.
 Note that PLB’s are apparently not legal to use in Japan.